openpermissions/support-docs/documents/markdown/guides/getting-started.md

 At heart OPP is a simple mapping service that is used to:

-+ Generate identifiers for assets
++ Onboard assets and generate unique identifiers for each asset onboarded
 + Query on identifiers to retrieve assets and licensing data about them